 Anthony is a professor of physics at the University of California at Santa Cruz.
 He’s one of the founders of the Future of Life Institute, of the Foundational Questions Institute, and most recently of metaculus.com, which is an online effort to crowdsource predictions about the future of science and technology.
 Andrew is on a two-year leave of absence from MIRI to work with UC Berkeley’s Center for Human Compatible AI.
-He cofounded the Center for Applied Rationality, and previously worked as an algorithmic stock trader at James Street Capital.
+He cofounded the Center for Applied Rationality, and previously worked as an algorithmic stock trader at Jane Street Capital.

 The following interview has been heavily edited for brevity, but you can listen to it in its entirety above or read the full transcript here.

 Ariel: To start, what are predictions?
 What are the hallmarks of a good prediction?
 How does that differ from just guessing?

 Anthony: I would say there are four aspects to a good prediction.
 One, it should be specific, well-defined and unambiguous.
 If you predict something’s going to happen, everyone should agree on whether that thing has happened or not.
 This can be surprisingly difficult to do.

 Second, it should be probabilistic.
 A really good prediction is a probability for something happening.

 Third, a prediction should be precise.
 If you give everything a 50% chance, you’ll never be terribly wrong, but you’ll also never be terribly right.
 Predictions are really interesting to the extent that they say something is either very likely or very unlikely.
 Precision is what we would aim for.